Atharva0177/Test-Git/README.md

 Then I will select the Destination Folder and the selected folder will be transferred to the Location
 ![Screenshot 2023-11-30 222420](https://github.com/Atharva0177/Test-Git/assets/118592869/bc95b69f-ed90-4783-82c6-29abcb4e874c)

+# Going Further
+Thank you for going through this Tutorial!
+We hope that you found it valuable.